"Peak Oil" - Why Smart Folks Disagree - Part II

 As an important future exercise, I would like to analyze how much of the worlds 85 million barrels per day of oil (which we now know has a BTU content equal to 80 million) is used by the energy and utility companies finding and delivering the energy services to the rest of society.
 Is it 20%, 25%?
 Whatever % this is, I expect it to increase.
 If it increases, some other economic sectors use will decrease - hospitals? shopping centers? individual drivers? airplanes?
 Disneyland?

 In the era of fossil fuel use and depletion, much uncertainty and confusion still exists in policy circles and the general public as to the urgency of the situation.
 CERA, historically respected in oil supply analysis, is in my opinion providing detailed maps to the wrong destinations.
-In the only category that really matters in the Peak Oil debate, net liquid fuel available to non-energy producing society, there is ample evidence suggesting a much nearer peak.
-Indeed, some respected sources say we have peaked already.
+In the only category that really matters in the Peak Oil debate, net liquid fuel availability and cost to non-energy producing society, there is ample evidence suggesting that the peak in cheap oil, which society and institutions are built around, is already behind us.
 This is not a binomial equation.
-An imminent peak or a peak in 2040 (CERAs projection) have dramatically different risk profiles for society.
+An imminent peak or a peak of affordable oil in 2040 (CERAs projection) have dramatically different risk profiles for society.
 The best case scenario brewed by conflating reserves with resources, net energy with gross energy, capacity with flow-rates and ignoring the environment makes for a sweet tasting drink.
 But should we be drinking it?

 (**I admit the possibility that although I am looking 2 steps ahead CERA might be looking 3 steps ahead, meaning they are part of an intentional effort to make the 2040 peak message take hold, so that societal uncertainty and pell-mell policy doesn't disrupt needed upstream investment.
 But I think it more likely they, and others, are just too narrowly focused in the boundaries of their analysis.)